 Liberty University Student Health Center is for the use of registered LU students who have paid the Student Health fee or daily use fee and certain other groups with special arrangements.

-You can make appointments by calling (434) 338-7774.
+Our office is open for treatment without an appointment.
+We offer walk-in care five days a week for illnesses, injuries, and most of your medical needs.
 Seeing the same provider when there are multiple visits for ongoing medical issues ensures continuity of care.
 Our providers will make appropriate referrals to outside specialists.
 General office visits are appropriate for most conditions.
-Same-day appointments for more urgent problems are available.
-Call early in the day for best availability.

 How do I know I will receive quality Student Health care at Liberty

 University Student Health Center?

 The services offered at LUSHC are provided by licensed physicians, midlevel providers, nurses, health navigators, and counselors who are committed to caring for you and your health.

 Students are seen on a walk-in basis in the order of medical urgency, not the order of arrival.

 Do I have access to my student’s medical records?

 No, your student must sign a Medical Release or give verbal permission to LUSHC for us to discuss that specific appointment.
 This is not a blanket release; your student must give permission for each visit or diagnosis.

 learn to take responsibility for his or her own healthcare needs?